Pipeline-To-Better-Placemaking/Pipeline-To-Better-Placemaking/README.md

 # Spring2022-Group02
 Mobile Application for Pipeline to Better Placemaking used React Native for its development.

+## Notes
+### Connect to local backend server
+The mobile application connects to the heroku api, to connect to a local database you must update your local ip addres in the env file.
+You must also run a local instance of the desktop version on the same wifi.
+After that search and replace all instance of "HEROKU_SERVER" with "LOCAL_SERVER".
+Ensure the desktop version of the project is running on the same ip:port as your env file.

 !!!
 WARNING !!!
 The dependencies on this project are shaky at best.